10 Best Herbal Teas For Loss Of Female Libido

 cnidium monnieri tea

-Cnidium monnieri, also known as Japanese angelica root, has been traditionally used in herbal medicine for its potential effects on sexual health.
+Cnidium monnieri, also known as Japanese angelica root, has been traditionally used in herbal medicine for its potential to enhance libido, particularly in women.

-As with any herbal remedy, it is advisable to consult a healthcare professional before incorporating cnidium monnieri into one's wellness routine.
+As with any herbal remedy, it is advisable to consult a healthcare provider before incorporating Cnidium monnieri into a wellness routine.